-A Student can do voluntary work if they are permitted to work, but this work and any paid work must not exceed the total number of hours they can work during term time.
-For example, if a student is permitted to work 20 hours a week during term-time and has paid work of 15 hours a week, they cannot do more than 5 hours voluntary work.
-If they are not permitted to work, they cannot do voluntary work.
+An international student who is permitted to work in the UK, can do voluntary work, but this work and any paid work must not exceed the total number of hours you can work during term time.
+For example, if you are permitted to work 20 hours a week during term-time and you have a paid job working 15 hours a week, you can then do up to 5 hours of voluntary work per week.
+If you are not permitted to work, you cannot do voluntary work.